Ethics continuing education requirement

 8. If an applicant was recently licensed and took 12 hours of code and ethics, as part of their pre-licensing requirement, will this agent still need to take the ethics approved class?

 Yes, ethics continuing education courses are developed to meet established ethics curriculum standards.
 The prelicensing code and ethics course do not meet those standards.
-The newly licensed Life-Only Agent and/or Accident and Health Agent and/or Property Broker-Agent and/or Casualty Broker-Agent will be required to complete three hours of an approved ethics continuing education course during his or her two-year license term.
+The newly licensed Life Agent and/or Accident and Health Agent or Sickness and/or Property Broker-Agent and/or Casualty Broker-Agent will be required to complete three hours of an approved ethics continuing education course during his or her two-year license term.

 9. Can surplus ethics continuing education hours be carried over for use in the next licensing renewal period?